 Parque de los Tres Jardines (Three Gardens Park) in San Pedro de Alcántara was opened in October 2012 and it is located in the low lying flood plains of the River Guadaliza to the east of the town on the site of an old nursery.

 The Costa Tropical was given its' name due to the unique tropical micro climate that exists in this part of Andalucia.
 This climate is an ideal environment for the growth of subtropical plants, especially species of Palm.

 El Calvario is a town park that has made use of the land around the old hermatige chapel Ermita del Calvario.
 On this land it was traditional to celebrate the day of the "tostón", a tradition fiesta to roast the new crop of chestnuts from the forest and make a small pilgrimage to the ermita.

 This parks main feature is its large lake, actually a reservior built to irrigate the sugar plantation of La Colonia San Pedro.
-Those feeling energetic enough can practice their wakeboarding without the need of a motorboat.
-The Marbella Wakeboard Centre (was called Cable Ski) offers a chance to really appreciate the spectacular scenery on the move.
+Those feeling energetic enough can practice their wakeboarding.
+Othewise it a golf driving range and an abandoned train.

 King Fahiad Gardens are easily seen from the Golden Mile, they are just below the Saudi Arabian King's house and feature the white 'sword of Arabia' and a small lake with fountain.
 The photo above was taken around 1994 when the gardens were first inaugurated.
 Today they are much more mature andf the features are not so clearly defined.